oss-review-toolkit/.github/CONTRIBUTING.md

 [ktlint](https://github.com/pinterest/ktlint) support.
 In any case, please run the `detekt` task locally before contributing.

-## Governance

-OSS Review Toolkit (ORT) is a [Linux Foundation project](https://www.linuxfoundation.org/) and part of [ACT](https://automatecompliance.org/).
-To learn more on how the project is governed, including its charter, see the [ort-governance](https://github.com/oss-review-toolkit/ort-governance) repository.

 Thank you for reading and happy contributing!